hysds/metrics_extractor/README.md

 ## Features

 * Extracts actual runtime metrics from a HySDS venue.
-* It extracts all enumerations of each job type and compute instance type.
+* Extracts all metrics enumerations of each job type and its set of compute instance types.
-* Metrics are extracts uses ES' built-in aggregrations API to compute statistics on the ES server side.
+* Metrics extracts uses ES' built-in aggregrations API to compute statistics on the ES server side.

 <!-- ☝️ Replace with a bullet-point list of your features ☝️ -->

 ## Contents